franciscovillaescusa/CAMELS/docs/source/suites_sets.rst

    For every of the above suites, there is an collection of N-body simulations that represent the dark matter only counterparts of the above hydrodynamic simulations.
 For instance, **IllustrisTNG_DM** represents the N-body counterpart of the simulations in the **IllustrisTNG** suite.

+We refer the reader to :ref:`Codes` for more details on the codes and subgrid physics models of the different suites.

 Volumes
 ~~~~~~~